 I believe in the principles of living authentically, with congruence in our lives and in a state of peace."

 Angela M. Hargrow is a Licensed Psychologist and the owner and founder of Inner Peace Counseling Services.
 She is a native of Arlington, Virginia.
 She attended Howard University and earned a bachelors degree in psychology with a social work minor.
 She graduated from The Ohio State University with her masters and doctorate in counseling psychology.
 She also holds a M.S.W. from The University of Michigan.
 She has lived and worked in the Charlotte Community for over 15 years.
 In the past, she has been a member of the Association of Black Psychologists, the American Psychological Association, the National Career Development Association, and the American Counseling Association.
-She has been in private practice over 10 years.
+She has been in private practice in Charlotte, NC for over 17 years.

 Tasha Ganthier, LCSW